-Most important to consider is that lending standards, interest rates and mortgage underwriting criteria became most favorable to home buying within a very short timeframe soon after the collapse of the 2001 tech bubble.
-Consumer lending was also greatly expanded along with many other monetary expansion measures designed to prevent a recession or even depression level economic event that was sure to follow the correction in the stock market.
+Lending standards, interest rates and mortgage underwriting criteria became most favorable to home buying shortly after the collapse of the 2001 tech bubble in an effort by governments and the banking industry to prevent the economy from sliding into a recession, by an expansion of the money supply through consumer and corporate borrowing.
+Many other monetary expansion measures were implemented implemented also in hopes of preventing a recession or even depression level economic event that was sure to follow the correction in the stock market.

-Fractional reserve lending standards were eviscerated by clever new bank instruments like Collateralized Debt Obligations, (CDO's) and Credit Default Swaps (CDS's), and other credit derivatives that permitted banks to repeatedly sell loans to third parties in order to create new debt and turning existing debt into new cash reserves to start the fractional reserve cycle over again, virtually without limitations.
+Fractional reserve lending standards were eviscerated by clever new bank instruments like Collateralized Debt Obligations, (CDO's) and Credit Default Swaps (CDS's), and other credit derivatives that permitted banks to repeatedly sell loans to third parties in order to create new debt and turning existing debt into new cash reserves to circumvent the fractional reserve limitations that were designed to keep inflation in check, permitting them to cycle their reserves, virtually without limitations.

-The ensuing liquidity bubble then finally came to an end when consumer debt expansion had reached a saturation point whereby the origination of new debt could no longer keep pace with repayment of the gross aggregate existing private and public debt that is constantly being repaid, inclusive of principle and interest, causing a contraction in the M1 money supply and consequently a monetary recession.
+The ensuing liquidity bubble then finally came to an end when consumer debt expansion had reached a saturation point whereby the origination of new debt could no longer keep pace with repayment of the gross aggregate existing private and public debt, causing a contraction in the M1 money supply and consequently a monetary recession.

 The book Manias, Panics, and Crashes, by the late Charles Kindleberger, illustrates this concept in detail.